 Will the parking lot be available while construction is taking place?

 No, the parking lot will not be available.
 The parking meter will be removed and signage will be placed to indicate that it is closed.
 The contractor will require the parking lot for the duration of the construction.

 Will the collection be accessible during closure?

 Yes.
-Some specialized collections, such as the book club sets and DAISY books have been relocated to other branches.
-The microfilm and our local history and genealogy collections are available at the Isabel Turner Branch.
+Some specialized collections, such as the book club sets and DAISY books were relocated to other branches.
+The microfilm and our local history and genealogy collections were available at the Isabel Turner Branch.
 Many of our genealogy and local history resources are available through Digital Kingston and the Internet Archive.
 Learn more about our genealogical resources on our website.

 What about programs?

 We are offering programs at other locations during the closure.
 We have partnered with the City to offer our weekday storytimes at Artillery Park, and we are exploring other spaces and partnership opportunities.
 You can view our full calendar on our website.